Participatory budgeting by country: New York City

 Before receiving funding for a citywide process, the CEC first ran two localized processes.
 First was "It's Our Money" in 2019, which distributed $100,000 to five youth-focused projects submitted by organizations serving young people.
 Winners were voted on by youth between ages 9–24, out of fifty total project submissions.
 Second was "The People's Money" in 2021, which allowed residents of the 33 neighborhoods hit hardest by COVID-19 to vote on how to distribute $1.3 million for local projects.

-The most recent iteration of citywide participatory budgeting is also called "The People's Money" and allocates $5 million to fund local projects across the city.
-As of October 2022, it is in the idea generation phase, where individuals and organizations can submit proposals.
-Idea generation will be taking place both in-person with 86 partner organizations and on the CEC's online platform.
-Once finalized, all NYC residents age 11 and older will be able to vote on which proposals receive funding, with the goal of implementing winning projects starting in 2024.
+The most recent iteration of citywide participatory budgeting is also called "The People's Money".
+As of January 2026, the process is in the Assembly phase of its 4th year.
+Its annual budget is determined by the mayor.
+It currently has 4 million dollars allocated by the Adams Administration to fund local programs and service projects across the city.
+In the first phase of the current cycle, idea generation, 473 workshops were held for residents across the city, over 10,000 people were engaged, and over 2,000 ideas were collected.
+In the Assembly phase, 25 randomly selected residents in each borough will determine which projects end up on the final ballot.
+Once finalized, all NYC residents age 11 and older will be able to vote on which proposals receive funding, to implement winning projects starting in fall 2026.

+Mayor Zohran Mamdani established the Office of Mass Engagement under which the Civic Engagement Commission sits.